sicara/tf-explain/docs/source/contribute.rst

 `tox <https://github.com/pytest-dev/pytest>`_ (available with :code:`pip`) to perform the tests.
 All the submitted code should be unit tested (we use `pytest <https://github.com/pytest-dev/pytest>`_).

-To run all the tests, run :code:`tox` in a terminal.
+To run all the tests, install required packages with :code:`pip install -e .[tests]` and then run :code:`tox` in a terminal.

 Code Format
 ^^^^^^^^^^^